 Common Injuries from Car Accidents in Newark

-According to data from the New Jersey Department of Transportation, Essex County has the most car accidents in the state annually, and most of them are in Newark.
+Car crashes are a common occurrence on major roadways in Newark and throughout Essex County, making legal assistance essential for accident victims in these areas.
+According to data from the New Jersey Department of Transportation, Essex County has the most car accidents in the state in 2022, and most of them are in Newark.
 Crashes in Newark are most common among major arterial roads and streets, like Raymond Boulevard, Market Street, and McCarter Highways (Route 21), in addition to the I-78 airport interchange and I-95 New Jersey turnpike.

 - Whiplash and neck injuries